-- (a) Written charges shall be considered by the Commission in executive session to determine if the charges, if proved, would constitute cause for removal or discipline.
-If the Commission concludes there is no reason to proceed, it may dismiss the charges and so notify the complainant or it may offer the complainant an opportunity to amend the charges. - (b) If the Commission concludes there is reason to proceed on some or all charges, it shall so notify the complainant and offer it/him an opportunity to prove the charges at a public hearing.
-Complainant shall respond in writing within thirty calendar days; failure to do so shall be construed as electing to proceed.
-If the complainant elects to proceed, the Commission shall order a public hearing on the charges to be heard and the case shall be docketed and heard in accordance with this Chapter.
+- (a) Written charges shall be considered by the Commission in executive session to determine if the charges, if proven, would constitute cause for removal or discipline.
+If the Commission concludes there is no reason to proceed, it may dismiss the charges and so notify the Complainant or it may offer the Complainant an opportunity to amend the charges. - (b) If the Commission concludes there is reason to proceed on some or all charges, it shall so notify the Complainant and offer an opportunity to prove the charges at a public hearing.
+Complainant shall respond in writing within thirty calendar days.
+Failure to do so shall be construed as electing to proceed.
+If the Complainant elects to proceed, the Commission shall order a public hearing on the charges to be heard and the case shall be docketed and heard in accordance with this chapter.

-(c) If the complainant declines to proceed, it shall so notify the Commission in writing.
+(c) If the Complainant declines to proceed, the Commission shall be so notified in writing.
 If the Commission determines that the public interest so requires, the Commission shall order the Director to represent the public interest and to investigate the charges privately.